ikcandido/Elastic-Stack-Project/README.md

 - Filebeat: monitors log files and collects data about log events and the file system.
 The data is then forwarded to elasticsearch & logstash
 - Metricbeat: records machine metrics and sends data to elastricsearch and logstash.

-The configuration details of each machine may be found below.
+The configuration details of each machine may be found below:
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name                | Function   | IP Address | Operating System |
 |---------------------|------------|------------|------------------|